haoruan/HDT-Reconnector/README.md

 3. Enjoy it!

 # Known issues
 After several disconnect and reconnect, the game may crash.
+It's not a plugin issue, but a Hearthstone's bug.

 # License
 Released under the Apache 2.0 license.